ctchou/dircifrar/README.md

 The intended usage of `dircifrar` is to encrypt a plaintext directory before uploading the encrypted version to a cloud storage such as Dropbox and Google Drive.
-This is achieved by synchronizing the plaintext directory and an encrypted directory, with the latter being placed inside the cloud folder on the local machine (for example, the `Dropbox` folder in the case of Dropbox).
+This is achieved by synchronizing the plaintext directory and an encrypted directory, where the latter is placed inside the cloud folder on the local machine (for example, the `Dropbox` folder in the case of Dropbox).
 The cloud storage's automatic synchronization should then take care of the rest.
-Needless to say, `dircifar` cannot protect the plaintext directory, which should be protected by disk encryption.
+Needless to say, `dircifar` cannot protect the plaintext directory, which should be protected by disk encryption on the local machine.

 Currently `dircifrar` handles only ordinary files and ignores all symbolic links.
 So far it has been tested on macOS and Linux only.